 The principal adjuster will first need to reinstate their Full Adjuster Licence, before they can be transferred to your adjusting firm.

-They can go to Reinstate my insurance adjuster licence to get started.
+They can see reinstating my insurance adjuster licence to get started.

 Fee for a new application